Potion/Cinder-poScene/README.md

 ## ViewControllers

-ViewControllers inherit from the View class and can contain any number of Views or other ViewControllers.
+ViewControllers are designed to control and contain subviews. they can contain any number of Views or other ViewControllers.
 These are the branches of the scene, and they allow for hierarchy, grouping, and complex layouts.

-Adjusting any attributes of a ViewController also affects every View that it contains.

-A ViewController's bounds are determined by its subViews.

-ViewController Events are based on all of the container's subViews.
-For example, if a ViewController subscribes to the `MouseEvent::Type::DOWN_INSIDE` event and the mouse is pressed, all of it's subViews will be checked.
-If the mouse is down inside any of them, the event will fire.
+A ViewController contains main View, to which subviews can be added.
+The ViewController is set up upon loading it's main view - ViewController::viewDidLoad();

+Here are some of the virtual functions that construct a ViewController `

+	virtual void loadView()
+	virtual void viewDidLoad()
+	virtual void viewWillAppear()
+	virtual void viewWillLayoutSubviews()
+	virtual void viewDidLayoutSubviews()
+`

 ## Scene